elowendeng/CultureEval/README.md

 conda activate culture_eval

 # 3. Install dependencies
-pip install -r requirements.txt
+pip3 install torch torchvision pip install -r requirements.txt

 # 4. Configure API key
 cp .env.example .env
 # Edit the .env file and enter your API key.
 ```

+The command to install PyTorch can be found on the webpage: [Get Started](https://pytorch.org/get-started/locally/).
+Before that, you need to run the command: `nvcc --version` to check the CUDA version.

 ### Prepare assessment data